 - Birthstone for July: According to wonderopolis.org the notion of various gemstones being linked to months of birth is probably biblical in origin.
 Associated with a gem-studded high priest’s breastplate representing the 12 tribes of Israel.
 This may then have transferred to the Zodiac symbology and thus to birth month;

 - Anniversary gemstone – 15th and 40th: The origin of gift-giving to celebrate an anniversary is not well known, but probably dates back to Roman times (https://en.wikipedia.org/wiki/Wedding_anniversary ).
-It’s only in the modern (commercialised) era that specific gifts or gift types have been assigned by year;
+Specific gifts or gift types were assigned by year only in recent (more commercialised) times;

 - The name ruby comes from the Latin word ruber, meaning “red”.
 The colour is associated with many powerful feelings and emotions such as anger, pain, danger, strength, fire and heat.
 (Importantly, fire engines are red, and everyone “knows” red cars are the fastest!);